Water of Mercy

 Location: Zebediya Village, Malawi Africa

-Current Water Situation: The 679 residents of Zebediya Village have no choice but to collect water from a shallow, muddy pond shared with livestock.
-This small water source is little more than liquid mud, yet it remains the only option for drinking, cooking, and daily use.
-Families must wade through tall grass to reach the pond and scoop the murky, contaminated water into containers.
-The water is visibly unsafe—thick with sediment and animal waste from livestock that share the same source.
-This area is prone to cholera and other waterborne diseases, presenting severe health risks to the entire community.
+Project Impact: Before this well was installed, the 679 residents of Zebediya Village had no choice but to collect water from a shallow, muddy pond shared with livestock.
+This small water source was little more than liquid mud, yet it remained the only option for drinking, cooking, and daily use.
+Families had to wade through tall grass to reach the pond and scoop the murky, contaminated water into containers.
+The water was visibly unsafe β thick with sediment and animal waste.
+This area was prone to cholera and other waterborne diseases, presenting severe health risks to the entire community.
+Today, nearly 680 people have access to clean, safe drinking water directly in their village.
+Families no longer need to collect contaminated water from a muddy pond shared with livestock, and the risk of cholera and other waterborne diseases has been dramatically reduced.
+With proper maintenance and management by the community water committee, this vital resource should serve Zebediya Village for approximately 75 years.

 Funding Goal: